 Improving financial well-being can best be achieved by exploring ones total financial health, not simply by addressing one area of debt.
 The Investing in Leaders granting opportunity extends beyond the $5000 education debt reduction grant and seeks to empower you by investing in you, connecting you to the knowledge, skills, and resources you need to explore, set, and achieve goals for financial health.

-- Completing a brief written financial self-assessment
+- Completing an online financial self-assessment

 - Participating in a confidential conversation to review the results of the assessment with the program director, Diane Owen.

 - Providing progress on goals identified through last year's process, if applicable.